Police: 21 bodies found at mine in South Africa

 Associated Press

-JOHANNESBURG (AP) — South African police are investigating the discovery of at least 21 bodies suspected of being illegal miners and found near an active mine in the town of Krugersdorp, west of Johannesburg.
+JOHANNESBURG (AP) — South African police are investigating the discovery of at least 21 bodies suspected of being illegal miners that were found near an active mine in the town of Krugersdorp, west of Johannesburg.

 According to police, 19 bodies were discovered on Wednesday afternoon and two more were discovered on Thursday morning.
 Police said they suspect that the bodies were moved to the location where they were found, which is a privately-owned mine.